Understanding your rates and fees

 Network Operator costs are fees charged by the company that owns and maintains the gas network.
 If the Network Operator changes certain service fees, such as metering service fees, we pass these charges on to customers when the service is uesd.

-The CPI is published by the Australian Bureau of Statistics to reflect the changes in the cost of everyday goods and services.
+The CPI is published by the Australian Bureau of Statistics (ABS) to reflect the changes in the cost of everyday goods and services.

 The tariff increases in Albany and Kalgoorlie have been calculated in accordance with the Energy Coordination (Gas Tariffs) Regulations 2000.